Posted by Robert Half on 09 March 2015

 By having your goal in clear focus and proving your critics wrong with determination and hard work, you’ll be able to turn a negative experience into a positive one.

 The desire to forge ahead may be strong but the traditional ingredients for success will always remain the same regardless of gender, age or role.
 Think smart, work hard, stay humble, and leverage on all your strengths, and you’ll be able to go above and beyond what your role requires with natural ease and grace.
-After all, an equal opportunity employer is one that will foster goodwill, respect and love in their employees.
+After all, an equal opportunity employer is one that will foster goodwill and respect.